DigItAnt/epilexo-stack/README.md

 Once the command is started, docker will download the images and "mount" the various machines afterwards, in a predetermined order.

 When docker is done, use the `docker ps` command to display a table with the machines running and their various IP addresses and names.

+## Configurations

+This section contains the information to configure the various machines and make customizations according to your working needs.

+The reference point for this guide is the `docker-compose.yml` file and will now be analyzed section by section.

+### Epilexo (nginx:latest)

+This is the most important section because it contains the machine that runs the application interface.

+There are two volumes:

+ - the `dist` folder contains a built version of the front-end part of the application

+ - under the `nginx` folder contains the server configuration to serve the application (nginx.conf)

+	 - **IMPORTANT**: if you want to develop the stack locally, the nginx.conf file will contain the information to work the reverse-proxy and be able to reach the other machines built by docker; if you build the stack on a server, the `nginx.conf` file will only contain the information to tell the server where the folder with the built Angular project is located and all reverse-proxy info must be commented or deleted (if you want).

+Another key option is `network_mode: host`, to be used only if you want to develop the stack locally; otherwise, this option should be commented on.